 Important parts of a Fusion Splicer:-

 - Optical Core or Profile Alignment Systems

-The Optical Core Alignment System, also known as PAS, helps in aligning the fibre optic cables at a particular gradient.
-It is set at 90 degrees once the fibre optic cables are sufficiently illuminated.
-The PAS uses video camera surveillance to recognize the core of the fibres that could be used for fusion splicing.
+The Optical Core Alignment System, also known as PAS, helps in aligning the fiber optic cables at a particular gradient.
+It is set at 90 degrees once the fiber optic cables are sufficiently illuminated.
+The PAS uses video camera surveillance to recognize the core of the fibers that could be used for fusion splicing.